codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 The approaches for ListView and [[RecyclerView|Using-the-RecyclerView]] (the successor to ListView) are documented here.
 Both are similar in code except that the [LayoutManager](http://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager.html) in the RecyclerView needs to be passed in to provide the necessary information to implement infinite scrolling.

-In both cases, the information needed to implement the scrolling include the index of the first item within the list, the total number of visible items, and the threshold before fetching more data.
+In both cases, the information needed to implement the scrolling include the index of the first item within the list, the total number of visible items, and some type of threshold value to start fetching more data before the last item has been reached.
 This data can be used to ascertain when the end of the list has been reached and to load more data from an external source.
 We check to see if the total number of items in the list is less than the total visible plus some threshold value given the current offset:

 <a href="http://imgur.com/6E7X1pr.png" target="_blank"><img src="http://imgur.com/6E7X1pr.png"/></a>

-Once the threshold has been crossed, additional data will need to added to the end of the list:
+To provide the appearance of endless scrolling, it's important to fetch data before the user gets to the end of the list.
+Adding a threshold value therefore helps anticipate the need to append more data to the end of the list:

 <a href="http://imgur.com/NRr6dHK.png" target="_blank"><img src="http://imgur.com/NRr6dHK.png"/></a>